THE GLOBAL SITUATION, THE SUSTAINABLE ALTERNATIVE SOCIETY,

 Our industrial-affluent-consumer society is extremely ecologically unsustainable and unjust.
 Global problems cannot be solved in a society that is driven by obsession with high rates of production and consumption, affluent living standards, market forces, the profit motive, economic growth and the quest for limitless wealth.

 The Simpler Way refers to a vision of a viable and attractive alternative way, based on mostly small-scale communities which are highly self-sufficient, cooperative and self-governing.
-These must be within an overall economy which not only does not grow but which involves much lower levels of production and consumption than we have today and is not driven by profit and market forces.
-Above all there must be happy acceptance of frugal living standards.
+These must be within an overall economy which not only does not grow but which involves much lower levels of production and consumption than we have today, and is not driven by profit and market forces.
+Above all there must be happy acceptance of very self-sufficient and frugal living standards.

 This Simpler Way could provide all people with a much higher quality of life than most have now, even in the richest countries.

-Most people do not realise how serious the global predicament is.
-When this is understood it is evident that the general alternative to be sketched below is the only solution.
+When it is realised how serious the global predicament is it is evident that the general Simper Way alternative to be sketched below is the only solution.

 The final section below argues that the top priority for people concerned about the fate of the planet should be working to build these new lifestyles and systems within existing towns and suburbs, in order to raise awareness about the need for fundamental social change.